autoneg/anl2025/docs/docs/install.md

       python -m myagent.myagent
       ```
     - You can also use your favorite IDE, and run the `myagent.py` file directly.
-    - Use the `anl2025` command line utility from the root folder of the extracted skeleton:
-      ```bash
-      anl2025 tournament run --generate=5
-      ```
-      This method is more flexible as you can control all aspects of the tournament to run.
-      Use `anl2025 tournament run --help`  to see all available options.

     - You can directly call `anl2025_tournament()` passing your agent as one of the competitors.
 This is the most flexible method and will be used in the tutorial.
 Check out the tutorials for more details!